weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
-<p> My research combines stochastic modeling, optimization, data analytics, and statistics to tackle emerging challenges in modern service operations.
-Applications include medical emergency response, drone delivery, on-demand staffing, and matching platforms, with a focus on generating actionable insights and practical impact.
+<p> My research combines stochastic modeling, optimization, data analytics, and statistics to tackle emerging challenges in modern service operations, focusing on generating actionable insights and practical impact, with applications in medical emergency response, drone delivery, on-demand staffing, and online matching platforms.
 </p>

 <p>
-I am also passionate about advancing theories at the intersection of queuing control and data-driven decision-making, where unknown model primitives must be inferred from data.</p>
+I am also passionate about advancing theories at the intersection of queuing control and data-driven decision-making, where unknown primitives must be inferred from data.</p>

 <!--
 <p>